MIB1700/FinalePrinter/README.md

 Module providing a function for printing finale music files to pdf via a virtual pdf printer PDFWriter - in this case -  on OSX!!
 This will ONLY WORK ON OSX!!
 Uses apple script to fascilitate the printing!

+This will search through all folders and files for finale files, starting at the designated path.
+All

 ## You need:
     a copy of the Finale MusicMaker app (https://www.finalemusic.com) installed PDFWriter (https://github.com/rodyager/RWTS-PDFwriter)